 - to develop positive attitudes to physical endeavour including perseverance, fair play and sporting behaviour and the ability to cope with success and failure.

-We use the Primary Steps in PE scheme; an innovative scheme of work which includes progression plans and resources from Foundation up to Year 6 across all areas of the PE curriculum.
+We use the Your PE scheme; this is an online platform with an innovative scheme of work ranging from Foundation up to Year 6 across all areas of the PE curriculum.

 All pupils have the opportunity to participate in and experience gymnastics, dance, swimming, games, outdoor and adventurous activities and athletics.

-Our curriculum aims to improve the well-being and fitness of all children at Willow, not only through the sporting skills taught, but through the underpinning values and disciplines PE promotes.
-Within our lessons, children are taught about our Learning Superpowers (Resilience, Evaluation, Collaboration and Investigation), self-discipline and that to be successful you need to take ownership and responsibility of their own health and fitness.
-Our impact is therefore to motivate children to utilise these underpinning skills in an independent and effective way in order to live happy and healthy lives.
+Our curriculum aims to promote a balanced & healthy lifestyle for all children at Willow, whilst incorporating the values & disciplines that PE promotes.
+Within our lessons, children are taught about our Learning Superpowers (Resilience, Evaluation, Collaboration and Investigation), that to be successful you need to take responsibility of your own wellbeing.
+Our impact is therefore to motivate children to utilise these life skills in an independent and effective way in order to live happy and healthy lives.

 PE in Reception/ Foundation Stage